 In sum, there are several key situations in which supportive leadership is preferable to directive leadership.

 Directive vs supportive leadership summary

 That’s it for our look at the differences between supportive and directive leadership styles.
 Do you have a preference?
 Or has your experience shown that one style works better than another in certain situations?
 We would love to hear from you, so please leave a comment below.
-And if you are interested in learning more about leadership or any other topic related to business and marketing, be sure to subscribe to our blog so you don’t miss future posts.
+And if you are interested in learning more about leadership or any other topic related to business and marketing, be sure to subscribe to our newsletter so you don’t miss future article.
 Thanks for reading!